onemorebruh/benejor/README.md

 ## Description

-benejor is a simple telegrambot on python and mysql it saves users' passwords. this bot was made to help user in password management by generating and saving passwords.
+Benejor is a simple telegram bot on python and mysql.
+It saves users' passwords.
+This bot was made to help user in password management by generating and saving passwords.

 ## Structure
 ```